yinflying/vim_scm/readme.md

 wortten by functions to be more clear.

-Anyway, `vim-scm` is simple vim configuration manager, and users could use subsets directly, it is both simple to use and share your configuration
+Anyway, `vim-scm` is simple vim configuration manager, and users could use subsets directly, it is both simple to use and share your configuration.

 Only linux/vim8.1 are well tested(becase it's my platform, and I use the the configuration daily), if the repo configuration do not meet your requirement